sankamuk/controlmagentutils/README.md

 ### 2.2.
 Execution Process

-The execution process require creating a Host file.
-A host file is simply a list of host requested for migration using a perticular migration scenario.
+The execution process require creating a Host file with name of your ControlM Authorized Servers to which your agents you are going to upgeade is fedarated to.
+Rest a host file is simply a list of host requested for migration using a perticular migration scenario.

 Sample host file